Lu Xun: Death

-At 3:30 am on the morning of 18 October, the author woke with great difficulty breathing.
-Dr. Sudo, his physician, was summoned, and Lu Xun took injections to relieve the pain.
-His wife was with him throughout that night, but Lu Xun was found without a pulse at 5:11 am the next morning, 19 October.
+At 3:30 am on the morning of 18 October 1936, the author woke having great difficulty breathing.
+Dr. Sudo, his physician, was summoned, and Lu was given injections to relieve the pain.
+His wife was with him throughout that night.
+Lu Xun died at 5:11 am the next morning, 19 October.
 Lu's remains were interred in a mausoleum within Lu Xun Park in Shanghai.
 Mao Zedong later made the calligraphic inscription above his tomb.

 He was survived by his son, Zhou Haiying.
-He was posthumously made a member of the Communist Party for his contributions to the May Fourth Movement.